Mahin90/Mahin/README.md

 $ chmod +x Mahin.py
 $ python Mahin.py

-Note: (This Tools Are Paid, So You Need Permission To Use Niki Luxury Tools Enjoy)
+Note: (This Tool is free so let's enjoy)